Kerciu/book-management-app/features.md

 * **Recent Activity** – Includes recent ratings, reviews, or shelf changes.
 * **Custom Shelves** – View and browse all custom shelves the user has created.

+### Reading Goals & Progress

+Users can set a yearly reading goal and track progress directly from their profile.

+* **Set Annual Goal** – Users define how many books they aim to read within the current calendar year.
+* **Progress Bar** – Visual tracker shows how many books have been read toward the goal.
+* **Timeline Tracking** – Displays whether the user is ahead, behind, or on track based on current reading pace.
+* **Completion History** – Keeps a record of past goals and their outcomes (optional).

 ### Social Features

 * **Friends List** – Displays mutual connections or followed users.